-Concentrates: A product containing valuable minerals from which most of the waste minerals in the ore have been eliminated in a mill or concentrator.
+Concentrate: A product containing valuable minerals from which most of the waste rock in the ore has been eliminated in a mill or concentrator.

 Consequence Classification: The standard for consistently evaluating dam safety that is used in site evaluation, legislation and regulation.
 The five-tier failure consequence classification system includes the following categories: low, significant, high, very high, and extreme.

 Contractor: An organization or individual whose primary function is the provision of services to Teck in accordance with agreed-upon specifications, terms and conditions.

 Critical Supplier: Critical suppliers are suppliers of goods or services that, in the event of an interruption in the supply chain, can have a significant impact on Teck’s production, costs and/or revenues.

 Dispute: Disputes represent issues that are longer-term (greater than two years) between the company and the potentially impacted community, related to land use, customary and other rights of communities and Indigenous Peoples.